 Time is Love

 Tomorrow is one of the most attended religious days of the year, Ash Wednesday.
 A day when we come face to face with a greater truth.
-A truth that tells us both of our mortality and of our need to repent (re-think).
+A truth that tells us both of our mortality and our need to repent (re-think).
 It is a day when there is absolutely no obligation to go.
 Nevertheless, we come in droves.

 “Quickly, quickly, lest time be lost for lack of love,”